R25 e-Scholar Program

 How many hours per month will I be expected to commit to the program during the academic year?

-You can expect to spend around 20 hours per month on program activities during the academic year.
+You can expect to spend up to 20 hours per month on program activities during the academic year.
 You will be given a stipend of $1,500 each semester.

 When exactly will the summer training camp begin and end?